ayang2951/notes-approximate-message-passing/notes/amp.md

 We will start with what we call the "abstract AMP recursion" specifically for a symmetric matrix as input.
 This algorithm is not to be used as a solver for any particular problem with a symmetric matrix, but it provides us with:
 <ol type="i">
   <li>A first look at the components of an AMP algorithm, including a Lipschitz function used as a "denoiser" and a memory term called the "Onsager correction".
 This is what gives us the exact asymptotics for the iterates.</li>
   <li>A starting point for constructing and analyzing AMP algorithms.
-The form given in the abstract recursion can be used to prove asymptotics for true algorithms: they may be molded into the form of the abstract recursion and hence analyzed.</li>
+The form given in the abstract recursion can be used to prove asymptotics for true algorithms: the latter may be molded into the form of the abstract recursion and hence analyzed.</li>
   <li>A precursor to other abstract AMP recursions that can be used to handle variants of low-dimensional estimation problems, such as where the input is an asymmetric matrix, or in generalized linear models.</li>
 </ol>